zenariworks/obsidian-asana-issue/docs-gen/docs/components/jira-search.md

 ---
 sidebar_position: 2
 ---
-# Jira Search
+# Asana Search

-This fence component allows to insert a table that displays the results of a Jira query.
+This fence component allows to insert a table that displays the results of a Asana query.
 The syntax to write the query is described in the official JQL Documentation.

 ## Basic usage